Medical charity says has reached limit in fight against Ebola

 The psychological and physical stress is one of the reasons training missions are limited to about six weeks per turn, though some have gone on more than one turn.

 Even with the strict protocols, one of MSF's Norwegian staff members was diagnosed with the disease in early October.
-The organization said it was investigating the incident.
+The organisation said it was investigating the incident.

 "I'm a bit scared of what I will be seeing, because I know that there's a lot of human suffering that I will be witnessing, and I'm also scared for out staff," said Carla Uriarte a psychologist who is set to leave for Sierra Leone in November.